EpicNicks/SpaceInfesters/README.md

 # SpaceInfesters
-Spade Invaders clone made in Unity Engine, exported to WebGL Download all files except gitIgnore, use .exe file to play the game
+Spade Invaders clone made in Unity Engine, made into a standalone executable Download all files except gitIgnore, use .exe file to play the game

 Controls